StellarNavi/StellarNavi.github.io/README.md

                 (img_id, user_id))
     conn.commit()
 ```
-- Then it ensures the corresponding img is deleted from the file storage as well
+- Then it ensures the corresponding image is also deleted from the file storage as well.

 ```python
     # DELETE FROM FILE STORAGE